Prof Yaojun Li - personal details

 The University of Manchester

-I joined the Institute for Social Change in 2007.
 I had worked as a Lecturer at Fudan University, Shanghai, China before coming to study at Oxford University on a Swires Scholarship (funded by John Swires and Sons) for which I am eternally grateful.
-I did an MPhil at St Antony's, and a DPhil at Nuffield, both in Sociology.
+I did an MPhil at St Antony's College, and a DPhil at Nuffield College, both in Sociology.
 After graduation, I worked as Research Fellow, Lecturer, Senior Lecturer and Reader at Edinburgh, Manchester and Birmingham Universities before taking the current position.
-My research focuses on social mobility, social capital, ethnic integration and subjective wellbeing in Britain, China, the USA and Australia, and I supervise PhD students in these areas.
+My research focuses on social mobility, social capital, and ethnic integration in Britain, China, the USA, Australia and Qatar, and I supervise PhD students in the areas.
 I have conducted many research projects in these and related areas.
-I am currently working on 'Understanding changes in ethnic relations' funded by the ESRC, 'Social Complexity of Immigration and Diversity' funded by the EPSRC, 'The socio-economic foundations of generosity in Britain' funded by Notre Dame University and John Templeton Foundation (USA), 'Social mobility and social capital in China and Britain: a comparative study' funded by the ESRC, and 'Social Networks and Subjective Wellbeing in Comparative Context' funded by the Australian Research Council.
+I am currently working on 'Understanding changes in ethnic relations' funded by the ESRC, 'Social Complexity of Immigration and Diversity' funded by the EPSRC, 'The socio-economic foundations of generosity in Britain' funded by Notre Dame University and John Templeton Foundation (USA), 'Social mobility and social capital in China and Britain: a comparative study' funded by the ESRC, 'Social Networks and Subjective Wellbeing in Comparative Context' funded by the Australian Research Council, and 'From Fareej to Metropolis: social capital in Qatar' funded by the Qatar National Research Fund.

 I am on the editorial board of Social Inclusion and I am a member of the ESRC Peer Review College.
 I am a frequent reviewer for sociology journals and for research councils in Britain and other countries.
-I teach the MSc module on Social Capital and Social Change.
-I am the Director of the PGR Programme at the ISC.
+I teach the PGT module on Social Capital and Social Change.
+I am the Director of the PGR Programme for the Applied Social Research (ASR) at the CMIST.